Prem (director)

 Kiran Kumar (born 22 October 1976), known by his screen name Prem, is an Indian film director in Kannada cinema.

 Personal life

 Prem was born as Kiran Kumar on 22 October 1976 in Maddur, in the Mandya district of the Indian state of Karnataka, to Rajappa and Bhagyamma.
-He is married to actress-turned-producer Rakshita and they have a son named Surya.
+He is married to actress-turned-producer Rakshita on March 9, 2007 and they have a son named Surya.